The Red Shoes (1948 film): Box office

-Despite a lack of advertising, the film went on to become the sixth most popular film at the British box office in 1948.
+Despite a lack of advertising, The Red Shoes went on to become the sixth most popular film at the British box office in 1948.
 According to Kinematograph Weekly the 'biggest winner' at the box office in 1948 Britain was The Best Years of Our Lives with Spring in Park Lane being the best British film and "runners up" being It Always Rains on Sunday, My Brother Jonathan, Road to Rio, Miranda, An Ideal Husband, The Naked City, The Red Shoes, Green Dolphin Street, Forever Amber, Life with Father, The Weaker Sex, Oliver Twist, The Fallen Idol and The Winslow Boy.

-The film premiered in the United States at New York City's Bijou Theatre on 21 October 1948, distributed by Eagle-Lion Films.
-By the end of the year, it had earned in US rentals.
-It ended its run at this cinema on 13 November 1950, playing for a total of 107 weeks.
+In the United States, the film had earned in US rentals by the end of 1948.
+It ended its run at New York City's Bijou Theatre on 13 November 1950, having played for a total of 107 weeks.
 The success of this run convinced Universal Pictures that The Red Shoes was a worthwhile film and they took over the US distribution in 1951.
 The Red Shoes went on to become one of the highest-earning British films of all time, with a record-breaking gross of over $5 million.

 According to one account, producer's receipts were £179,900 in the UK and £1,111,400 overseas.
 It made a reported profit of £785,700.